VeredR/api/README.md

 where <FILTER_TYPE> is the string you should enter to get either users or sdks

-General Settings
+General Settings:
-Flask port is 5000 (default)
+1. Flask port is 5000 (default)
-Redis port is 6379 (default)
+2. Redis port is 6379 (default)